wmelvin/fewtilities/README.md

 Renames screenshot files in the current directory to a shorter file name.

 ```
-#  /home/bill/Projects/Fewtilities/scren.py - version 220225.2
+#  /home/bill/Projects/Fewtilities/scren.py - version 220815.1
-usage: scren.py [-h] [-s SEARCH_DIR] [-m]
+usage: scren.py [-h] [-s SEARCH_DIR] [-m] [--what-if]

 Rename screenshot files.
 Finds files matching patterns for screenshot file
 names and moves (renames) them.
 By default the current directory is searched
-and a 'what-if' list of commands is printed.
-Search is not recursive (sub-
+and a prompt is displayed asking whether the file should be moved.
+Search is
-directories are not searched).
+not recursive (sub-directories are not searched).

 optional arguments:
   -h, --help            show this help message and exit
   -s SEARCH_DIR, --search-dir SEARCH_DIR
                         Search the given directory, instead of the current
                         directory, for screenshot files.
   -m, --move-now        Move the files now.
-By default, the commands are
+By default, you are prompted
-                        printed but not executed.
+                        whether to move each file.
+The prompt also includes
+                        the option to move all files, or to quit.
+  --what-if             Print the list of files that would be moved.
 ```

 ---